VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `deltaTime`: A `float` representing the time step for falling physics.
 - `Iterations`: An `int32` for the number of iterations.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for outputting falling physics results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for outputting falling physics results.

 ### Process
 1. **Gravity Application**: Applies gravity to the character, affecting the fall speed.